-– Brazil, and especially Rio de Janeiro, experiences a huge surge in visitors over New Year’s Eve and Carnival – plan well ahead for travel over these dates.
+– Brazil, and especially Rio de Janeiro, experience a massive surge in visitors over New Year’s Eve and Carnival – plan well ahead for travel over these dates.

 – The weather for coastal Brazil is generally warm and pleasant and rarely experiences extreme hot or cold temperatures.

-– The Pantanal dry season from June to September is the best time to see mammals; the wetter months are wonderful for birdwatching.
+– The Pantanal dry season from June to September is the best time to see mammals; the wetter months are lovely for birdwatching.

-– May to September are the driest months in the Brazilian Amazon but rainfall is common all year round.
+– May to September are the driest months in the Brazilian Amazon, but rainfall is frequent all year round.

-– A stay in the picture-perfect colonial town of Paraty is the perfect way to wind down after the frenetic pace of Rio de Janeiro.
+– A stay in the picture-perfect colonial town of Paraty is the perfect way to wind down after the hectic pace of Rio de Janeiro.

 Venture into Bahia’s interior to explore the stunning tabletop mountain scenery of Chapada Diamantina.